-Progress on this program is driven by voluntary participation.
-Within the City of Los Angeles, all end-of-block eligible property owners were notified (via certified mail) of their eligibility in the program.
-Approximately 900 dwelling units were added under the block rounding program that utilizes Passenger Facility Charge (PFC) funding approved by the FAA.
+Within the City of Los Angeles, over 700 end-of-block eligible property owners were notified (via certified mail) of their eligibility in the program.
+In all, 514 dwelling units were added under the block rounding program that utilizes Passenger Facility Charge

+(PFC) funding approved by the FAA.
 The City of Los Angeles' program was completed in 2014.

-Other Jurisdictions Status \rightarrow Ongoing:
+Other Jurisdictions Status → Ongoing:

-The City of Inglewood, the County of Los Angeles, and the City of El Segundo continued to work on end-of-block eligible properties.
-LAWA fully supports these efforts, and will provide supplemental funding to the jurisdictions to mitigate those properties.
-All eligible properties are prioritized according to the program requirements, including generally mitigating the most highly impacted areas first.
+The City of Inglewood, the County of Los Angeles, and the City of El Segundo completed work on end-of-block eligible properties from the 4Q92 and the Alternative D noise contours on December 31, 2015.